 Why—why?!—does morning anxiety happen?
 And how do you get rid of it?
-Here, Gail Saltz, MD, an associate professor of psychiatry at the NY Presbyterian Hospital Weill-Cornell School of Medicine gives all the need-to-know facts including strategies for managing morning anxiety.
+Here, Robin and Gail Saltz, MD, an associate professor of psychiatry at the NY Presbyterian Hospital Weill-Cornell School of Medicine, give all the need-to-know facts including strategies for managing morning anxiety.

 What morning anxiety looks like

 There's a difference between waking up and being in a bad mood because you don't feel like going to work and having actual morning anxiety.
 Here are the signs of the latter, according to Dr. Saltz:

 - A rush in adrenaline, such as a racing heart or increased jitteriness.